Agricultural Property Relief

 The current rules impact transfers of value (ie where a gift is made) on or after 17 July 2013, but apply from 6 April 2013 where a new debt is undertaken or refinanced; established borrowing continues to be treated under the old rules.

-Under the current rules, irrespective of the nature of the asset against which the debt is secured, to the extent that the debt was used to acquire APR (and BPR) assets, it must be set against these assets before the relief is given.
+Under the current rules, irrespective of the nature of the asset against which the debt is secured, to the extent that the debt was used to acquire or improve APR (and BPR) assets, it must be set against these assets before the relief is given.

 Clawbacks

-Although a lifetime gift from one individual to another may qualify for APR when made, it will nonetheless remain a potentially exempt transfer (PET) and will not be subject to inheritance tax if the seven year survival period is met.
+Although a lifetime gift from one individual to another may qualify for APR when made, it will nonetheless remain a potentially exempt transfer (PET) and will not be subject to inheritance tax if the seven-year survival period is met.

 If the PET fails, it will be tested for APR at the earlier of the donor or donee’s death, but its status at that time will be viewed from the donee’s and not donor’s perspective.
 This clawback action, which also applies to chargeable lifetime transfers, can cause problems and lead to unexpected inheritance tax charges where the asset no longer qualifies for APR.